freaktechnik/fx-marketplace-publish/README.md

 Returns a Promise, which resolves when the app is successfully published on the firefox marketplace, and gets rejected whenever an error occurs, including a failed validation.

 ## Example
-This code snippet publishes a webapp packaged in `dist/my-webapp.zip` in the production evnironement of Firefox Marketplace (http://marketplace.firefox.com).
+This code snippet publishes a webapp packaged in `dist/my-webapp.zip` in the production environment of Firefox Marketplace (http://marketplace.firefox.com).
 ```js
 var { publish } = require("fx-marketplace-publish");